Substantial revision: October 2021

 HO509 In the short term, government financial support to housing associations should be increased, and provided over terms long enough to allow appropriate planning to meet housing need.
 This support will favour smaller associations and will be negotiated and agreed with local authorities and community groups.

 HO510 Rent levels and tenancy agreements should offer tenants genuine affordability and security.
 The Green Party would set a national rent policy that would require Housing Associations to set rents at levels that ensure genuine affordability for those on low incomes.
 Housing associations should work with local authorities to meet the needs of all those in the local community excluded by private market housing.
-The Green Party does not support policies such as Affordable Rent and rent convergence that increase rents above affordable levels in order to finance construction, maintenance or the core costs of the association, and rents should never subsidise commercial activities such as market housing development.
-The default tenancy agreements should be a secure, lifetime tenancies.
+The default tenancy agreements should be secure, lifetime tenancies.

-HO511 Co-operative forms of home and land ownership and management would be supported and prioritised in housing strategies where they improve access to secure, long-term affordable homes.
-They can engender increased satisfaction, pride in the community, enhanced training and employment opportunities, and a greater degree of enfranchisement for tenants.
+HO511 Community led forms of home and land ownership and management would be supported and prioritised in housing strategies where they improve access to secure, long-term affordable homes.
+They can engender increased satisfaction, pride in the community, enhanced training and employment opportunities, and a greater degree of enfranchisement for tenants and residents.

-HO512 To support and promote housing co-operatives, the Green Party would set-up Co-operative Housing Agencies at the regional or county level, as appropriate.
-These would provide technical support in areas such as legislation, business planning, governance, accounting, land acquisition and development, and provide seedcorn funding to communities wishing to establish a new co-operative.
-These will be run according to co-operative principles with membership drawn from existing co-operatives.
+HO512 The Green Party would support community and co-operative enabling bodies at the regional or county level, as appropriate.
+These would provide technical support in areas such as legislation, business planning, governance, accounting, land acquisition and development, and provide seedcorn funding to communities wishing to establish a new community led housing organisation or project.

-HO513 Housing co-operatives will be assisted by a reduction of the cost of registration, provision of easier access to sources of finance and simplification of the conveyancing process and other regulations.
-The Green Party would undertake a comprehensive review of legislation such as the 1976 Industrial Common-Ownership Act to provide satisfactory statutory definitions of co-operative models such as Community Land Trusts and Mutual Home Ownership.
+HO513 Community led housing organisations will be assisted by provision of easier access to sources of finance and simplification of the conveyancing process and other regulations.
+The Green Party would ensure revenue and capital funding is available on terms that are suitable for the variety of local projects communities develop.
 We would also require the Bank of England’s regulatory bodies to enshrine the International Co-operative Alliance’s Cooperative Principles in their policies and practices, for example to better tackle demutualisation.

 HO514 Where public land is used for the provision of housing, it should either remain in public ownership or be transferred to a Community Land Trust to preserve it as a community-owned asset.
-Where any public land or homes that are transferred to a co-operative, a legally binding non-demutualisation clause should be written into the contract to ensure as far as possible that they aren’t subsequently privatised.
+Where any public land or homes that are transferred to a co-operative, a legally binding non-demutualisation clause should be written into the contract.

 HO515 Community Banks will provide credit-rated tradable housing investment bonds to increase institutional and individual investment in housing co-operatives. (see EC668)

 HO517 Mutual retirement housing and specialist retirement co-housing would be promoted.
-Like housing associations, the potential for co-operatives to serve particular needs would be also recognised, for example for people with mental health or learning disabilities, with substance misuse problems, the formerly homeless, ex-offenders and women fleeing domestic violence.
-Co-operatives have significant potential to enable such people to keep control of their lives and create communities where mutual aid enables people to retain their independence.
+Like housing associations, the potential for co-operatives to serve particular needs would be also recognised, for example for people with mental health or learning disabilities, people who use drugs problematically, the formerly homeless, ex-offenders and women fleeing domestic violence.

 HO519 Assured Shorthold Tenancies should be phased out, and replaced with a new Stable Rental Tenancy, which would recognise the principle that the property is the home of the tenant first, and an asset of the landlord second.
 This will include the following provisions: